Learning Informative Attention Weights for Person Re-Identification: Abstract

 \section{Abstract}

-Self-attention has been widely used in deep learning, and recent efforts have been devoted to incorporating self-attention modules into deep neural networks (DNNs) for person Re-IDentification (Re-ID) to enhance their discriminative feature learning capabilities.
-Previous self-attention modules use all the channels in the input feature to compute attention weights, which limits the capability of selecting the most informative channels for computing attention weights to capture the most critical feature affinity and affects the performance of downstream tasks.
-In this paper, we propose a novel attention module termed the Differentiable Channel Selection Attention module, or the DCS-Attention module.
-In contrast with conventional self-attention, the DCS-Attention module features selection of informative channels in the computation of the attention weights.
-The selection of the feature channels is performed in a differentiable manner, enabling seamless integration with DNN training.
-Our DCS-Attention is compatible with either fixed neural network backbones or learnable backbones with Differentiable Neural Architecture Search (DNAS), leading to DCS with Fixed Backbone (DCS-FB) and DCS-DNAS, respectively.
-Importantly, our DCS-Attention is motivated by the principle of Information Bottleneck (IB), and a novel variational upper bound for the IB loss, which can be optimized by SGD, is derived and incorporated into the training loss of the networks with the DCS-Attention modules.
-In this manner, a neural network with DCS-Attention modules is capable of selecting the most informative channels for feature extraction so that it enjoys state-of-the-art performance for the Re-ID task.
-Extensive experiments on multiple person Re-ID benchmarks using both DCS-FB and DCS-DNAS show that DCS-Attention significantly enhances the prediction accuracy of DNNs for person Re-ID, which demonstrates the effectiveness of DCS-Attention in learning discriminative features critical to identifying person identities.
-The code of our work is available at \url{https://github.com/Statistical-Deep-Learning/DCS-Attention}.
+Attention mechanisms have been widely used in deep learning, and recent efforts have been devoted to incorporating attention modules into deep neural networks (DNNs) for person Re-Identification (Re-ID) to enhance their discriminative feature learning capabilities.
+Existing attention modules, including self-attention and channel attention, learn attention weights that quantify the importance of feature tokens or feature channels.
+However, existing attention methods do not explicitly ensure that the attention weights are informative for predicting the identity of the person in the input image, and may consequently introduce noisy information from the input image.
+To address this issue, we propose a novel method termed Reduction of Information Bottleneck loss (RIB), motivated by the principle of the Information Bottleneck (IB).
+A novel distribution-free and efficient variational upper bound for the IB loss (IBB), which can be optimized by standard SGD, is derived and incorporated into the training loss of the RIB models.
+RIB is applied to DNNs with self-attention modules through a novel Differentiable Channel Selection Attention module, or DCS-Attention, that selects the most informative channels for computing attention weights, leading to competitive models termed RIB-DCS.
+RIB is also incorporated into DNNs with existing channel attention modules to promote the learning of informative channel attention weights, leading to models termed RIB-CA. Both RIB-DCS and RIB-CA are applied to fixed neural network backbones and learnable backbones with Differentiable Neural Architecture Search (DNAS).
+Extensive experiments on multiple person Re-ID benchmarks show that RIB significantly enhances the prediction accuracy of DNNs for person Re-ID, even for the occluded person Re-ID.
+Extensive experiment results demonstrate the effectiveness of RIB in learning discriminative features which are informative for identifying person identities.
+The code of our work is available at \url{https://github.com/Statistical-Deep-Learning/RIB-ReID}.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{